-50% rise in student demand for mental health counselling services
+50% rise in student mental health counselling demand

-What can universities do to manage this dramatic upsurge in demand for mental health support?
+With mental health counselling on the rise, what can universities do to manage this dramatic upsurge in student mental health issues?

-Clare Bradshaw of Unihealth urges universities to review ‘preventative’ strategies and solutions to stem the sharp 50% rise in student demand for mental health services (as reported by the Institute of Public Policy Research) and the onset of more serious mental health issues on Student Mental Health Day today.
+Clare Bradshaw of Unihealth has urged universities to review ‘preventative’ strategies and solutions to stem the sharp 50% rise in student demand for mental health services (as reported by the Institute of Public Policy Research) and the onset of more serious mental health issues.

 The statistics are alarming and have put UK universities under considerable pressure: